6uhrmittag/KB/docs/VirtualReality(VR)/README.md

         - It closes the annoying gap between the nose and the headset.
         - It advertises better airflow, but I wouldn't say it's noticeable.
         - It is a lot bulkier than other face covers; I'm still not 100% sure if it's the best option, but good enough for now.
+        - tip: the cover fits in the gap in the Quest... it just takes a bit of wiggle to get it in.
 - Misc
     - **USB-C cable**
         - INIU Link Cable.
 5m, with additional USB-C input to inject power for continuous charging